 - a Exceeding these ranges may not require reclassification or mitigation if local conditions and the context support it. - b It is acknowledged that it may not be possible to achieve "uninterrupted flow" along existing urban arterial roads in the municipality.
-These guidelines would apply to all new arterial roads and when redevelopment of existing arterial road frontages arise. - c Refer to Section 6.3 for specific traffic calming measures to consider along arterial roads. - d Wider ROW may be considered based on identified needs and area context.
+These guidelines would apply to all new arterial roads and when redevelopment of existing arterial road frontages arise. - c Specific traffic calming measures to consider along arterial roads to be based on municipal policy, relevant standards, and/ or staff discretion. - d Wider ROW may be considered based on identified needs and area context.